S3-working-group/s3-practical-guide/content/src/defining-agreements/logbook-keeper.md

 ## Logbook Keeper (Role)

+**Select a member of your group to be specifically accountable for keeping up to date records of all information the group requires.**

 The logbook keeper is accountable for maintaining a circle's logbook by:

 -   recording details of agreements, domain descriptions, selections, evaluation dates, minutes of meetings etc.